-groups within the vicinity of the project boundary Relevant industry experts, given there are any in the near environment Local university department for soil science Local university agricultural-extension school [REDACTED] [REDACTED] Extension School, College of Agriculture and Life Sciences) Other, please specify: Nationwide / local grower association and councils Answers are to be written in the second column without disclosing private information.
+Relevant industry experts , given there are any in the near environment Local university department for soil science ([REDACTED] [REDACTED]) Local university agricultural-extension school ([REDACTED] [REDACTED]) Other, please specify: Nationwide / local grower association and councils Answers are to be written in the second column without disclosing private information.
 For instance, instead of the name of a specific resident, use terminology like "local residents".
 Likewise, instead of naming specific public employees, prefer to mention the roles and departments.
 In case there are no identified stakeholders in a given category, provide a brief justification instead.